 My main destination for the afternoon was of course, Fort McHenry.
 As you may recall from your school days, this was the famed locale which saw action in the War of 1812 that inspired Francis Scott Key to pen the Star-Spangled Banner.
 Here I had a great conversation with one of the Park Rangers about the history of the fort and another Chit Chat with a lady while we sat resting on a bench as the planes flew overhead discussing the history of the United States and its impact on the world.
 What I liked about our conversation, in both instances, is that we inherently stayed away from Modern politics.
 I think it makes for a much more pleasant experience.
 As I've said in previous posts, the pride in America and patriotism in general is not the purview of any one political party, it's something all Americans have the ability to enjoy.

-In the first shot below, right off the dock, you could see where the collapsed Key Bridge was and the support structure that still jutting out on the horizon.
-The rest are of the fort grounds and several shots of the aerial fighter jets doing their thing overhead.
+In the first shot below, right off the dock, you could see the collapsed Key Bridge and part of the support structure that's still jutting out on the horizon.
+The rest are of the fort, the grounds and several shots of the aerial fighter jets doing their thing overhead.

 Here's a clip of one of the flyovers: